 Mr. H.K.
 Mittal, Advisor & Head, National Science & Technology Entrepreneurship Development Board (NSTEDB) gave a very interesting talk.
 I learnt from Prof M.H.
 Dhananjaya’s speech the setting up of STEP was initiated by NSTEDB.

-- After passing out of IIM-A, Mr. Mittal wanted to be an entrepreneur but decided to join the govt and since then he has been, in his own words, “preaching and not practicing” entrepreneurship 🙂
+- After passing out of IIM-A, Mr. Mittal wanted to be an entrepreneur but decided to join the govt and since then he has been, in his own words, “preaching and not practising” entrepreneurship 🙂

-- From his talk one would have never guessed he was never an entrepreneur.
+- From his talk, one would have never guessed he was never an entrepreneur.

 - An impressive number of Indians are being nominated in international business plan competitions these days.